-You may deduct moving expenses required by your employer to retain employment.
+You may deduct moving expenses incurred to retain employment.
 You may also deduct moving expenses to report to a new location after obtaining employment.
 However, you must meet the Distance Test described below.
-You may not deduct moving expenses to seek new employment or to move for your own convenience.

 You may deduct allowable expenses you incur in moving yourself, your immediate family, your household goods, and your personal belongings, including the cost of transportation to your new home, using your actual out-of-pocket costs or the federal mileage allowance.
 You may deduct expenses for storing household goods, for meals and lodging on the way, including such costs on the day you arrive, and parking fees and tolls.